FAQ About Chambers Rescue

 Yes, that is usually no problem.
 There are some stoves that are more complex than others, though.

-I work with movers I can recommend to deliver a restored stove to you throughout the United States.
-I will also work with a mover you hire if you prefer.
+Yes.
+I work with a mover I can recommend to deliver a restored stove to you anywhere in the United States.
+I will also work with a mover you hire if you prefer, but the mover I trust is the one who I know will get your stove to you in the same condition it left the shop.

 Are you insured?